TheInformationLab/dbtEssentialsGuide/ReadMe.md

     ```
     This will create our sources for dbt to reference

-5. Update the models section of the dbt_project.yml file (lines 38-45) to materialise everything in library_loans as a table by default
+5. Update the models section of the dbt_project.yml file (lines 38-45) to materialize everything in library_loans as a table by default

     ```yml
     models: